 Oats are a bit more complicated.
 One of the biggest issues with oats is that a lot of sources of oats have had cross-contact with gluten-containing grains - even some that are labeled gluten-free.
 Some companies use mechanical or optical sorting to remove wheat, barley and rye from commercial oats.
 However, this method is sometimes not adequate to remove all gluten.
 At NCA, we recommend sources of oats that have used the “purity protocol” as well as oats that have been rigorously tested to verify that they contain less than 20 parts per million of gluten.

 The purity protocol includes oats that have been grown in dedicated gluten-free fields, as well as processed, transported and stored separately from wheat, barley and rye.
 We also recommend that the oats are batch tested to confirm gluten-free status.
 Oats need to contain less than 20 parts per million of gluten to be considered gluten-free.

 Always discuss with your healthcare provider before introducing oats.

-Here is a link to our stance on oats:
+Here is a link to more information about oats:

 Here is a list of companies that use the purity protocol: